-These large cities continue to experience price increases, with Las Vegas leading the way at 11.3 percent year over year.
+These large cities continue to experience price increases, with Las Vegas leading the way at 7.6% year over year.

-In an analysis of the country’s 100 largest metropolitan areas based on housing stock, 33 percent of cities have an overvalued housing stock as of December 2018, according to CoreLogic Market Conditions Indicators (MCI) data.
+In an analysis of the country’s 100 largest metropolitan areas based on housing stock, 37% of cities have an overvalued housing stock as of April 2019, according to CoreLogic Market Conditions Indicators (MCI) data.
 The MCI analysis categorizes home prices in individual markets as undervalued, at value or overvalued by comparing home prices to their long-run, sustainable levels, which are supported by local market fundamentals such as disposable income.
-Also, as of December, 27 percent of the top 100 metropolitan areas were undervalued and 40 percent were at value.
-When looking at only the top 50 markets based on housing stock, 40 percent were overvalued, 18 percent were undervalued and 42 percent were at value.
-The MCI analysis defines an overvalued housing market as one in which home prices are at least 10 percent higher than the long-term, sustainable level, while an undervalued housing market is one in which home prices are at least 10 percent below the sustainable level.
+Also, as of April, 26% of the top 100 metropolitan areas were undervalued and 37% were at value.
+When looking at only the top 50 markets based on housing stock, 42% were overvalued, 16% were undervalued and 42% were at value.
+The MCI analysis defines an overvalued housing market as one in which home prices are at least 10% higher than the long-term, sustainable level, while an undervalued housing market is one in which home prices are at least 10% below the sustainable level.